P.Mean: Hire me as a consultant (created 2008-07-15)

 2. Place an upper limit on the hours worked in any consulting project.
 Once I understand your problem, I will tell you the maximum number of hours that the project will require.
 If it requires more hours, I will provide those at no cost.
 If I work less hours than the maximum, you pay less.

 3. Offer special discounts for specific projects.
-If you will let me use your data as a teaching example on my website (with appropriate safeguards for anonymity, of course), then I will provide consulting for $50 less than my normal hourly rate.
-If you are a graduate student working on a thesis or dissertation, I will provide consulting for $50 less than my normal consulting rate because I remember what it was like to be a poor struggling graduate student.
-These discounts can be combined.
+If you are a graduate student working on a thesis or dissertation, I will provide consulting for $75 less than my normal consulting rate because I remember what it was like to be a poor struggling graduate student.

 4. Review the going rates for statistical consultants.
 A report in the Spring 2006 issue of The Statistical Consultant reports a salary survey for statistical consultants.
 They noted that "the median hourly rate charged for external clients is $130 with an inter quartile range of $89 - $189" and "Ph.D.'s charge on average $44 more per hour than those with a Master's degree across all types of tasks."
 Prices, undoubtedly, have gone up since 2006.